Firescreek Winery, Holgate

 Apart from shopping in my own garden, we host the Matcham and Holgate Monthly Produce Share event at Firescreek Winery.
 Everyone is welcome.
 People bring their excess produce or plants, lay it out, take what is fair, talk to local growers and learn something new.
 If you can’t bring any produce along, simply donate to a charity of choice.

-What top three things do you highly recommend on the Coast?
+What Top 3 things do you highly recommend on the Coast?

 - Central Coast Scenic Sips - Founded by a group of like-minded local alcohol producers, this trail links Six String Brewing, Distillery Botanica and Firescreek Winery all within a few minutes from one another.

 - Meet the Makers Trail – Another wonderful local tourist trail linking Little Creek Cheese & Luka Chocolates (which I pair with our wine) in Wyong, our fruit winery, The Chocolate Factory at West Gosford, and Broken Bay Pearl Farm at Mooney Mooney.